 The removal of the limit in the above equation results in a finite difference, which explains the name given to it.
-When Δx is small this formula can be used as an approximation
+When $\Delta x$ is small this formula can be used as an approximation for the derivative of u at x.

-Then the numerical solution u_i can be thought of as point values where $u_i = u(i\Delta x)$.
+Then the numerical solution $u_i$ can be thought of as point values where $u_i = u(i\Delta x)$ .
 With reference to the notation discussed the approximate first derivative of u with respect to x can be written alternatively as: